Welcome to Skúvoy

 History and Sagas

 Other stories connected to Skúvoy are about Rannvá, a farmer's daughter who was banished from the village and lived in isolation in Fagridalur, thus being one of the few islanders to survive the Black Death.
-The faroese author Dagmar Joensen-Næs wrote the novel Rannvá in 1971.
-More recent litterature connected to Skúvoy is Sára Malena seinasta gandakellingin í Føroyum by Sólrun Michelsen, about the woman Sára Malena, who was said to be a witch.
+The Faroese author Dagmar Joensen-Næs wrote the novel Rannvá in 1971.
+More recent literature connected to Skúvoy is Sára Malena seinasta gandakellingin í Føroyum by Sólrun Michelsen, about the woman Sára Malena, who was said to be a witch.

-Traveling to Skúvoy
+Travelling to Skúvoy